1772 – Scotchtown Plantation, Virginia.

-As if he needed to reconfirm his declaration, Mister Henry pulls our fist to his lips and kisses the top of his hairy knuckles with mine sandwiched in his.
+As if he needed to reconfirm his declaration, Mister Henry pulls our fist to his lips and kisses the top of his hairy knuckles with mine sandwiched inside his.
 Mister Henry then affectionately pats it.

 “I would hope you are not suggesting marriage?”
 I quip.

 “Hardly,” he snorts.
-“You are a tad ugly to be delicious which a female heartily affords a feast for the male eyes.”
+“You are a tad ugly to be delicious, which a female heartily affords a feast for the male eyes.”

 “So, she does,” I fidget.
 “A little too much information.”